PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/add-edit-feature-value.md

 - Save then add another value:
 In the case of adding a feature value, the feature value is added and the add form is opened with a success message is displayed: "Successful creation."
 In the case of editing a feature value, the feature value is edited and the add form is opened with a success message is displayed: "Successful update."
-  - Save (Saves the value, redirect back to features menu with a message showing "Successful creation.")
+- Save:
+In the case of adding a feature value, the feature value is added and the feature value listing is opened with a success message is displayed: "Successful creation."
+In the case of editing a feature value, the feature value is edited and the feature value listing is opened with a success message is displayed: "Successful update."

 ---